A message from Snug Harbor Cultural Center & Botanical Garden about Coronavirus/COVID-19

 The safety and health of our Snug Harbor visitors and community is always our top priority.
 We are closely following the direction of our city and state health and elected officials in regards to monitoring and containing COVID-19.

-Snug Harbor’s main outdoor grounds and gardens will remain open to all.
-We hope that despite the disruptions to daily life that this situation presents, you will still be able to enjoy the beauty and comfort of springtime at Snug Harbor.
+Snug Harbor’s main outdoor grounds and gardens remain open to all for socially distant exploration and strolling.
+We hope that despite the disruptions to daily life that this situation presents, you will still be able to enjoy the beauty and comfort of Snug Harbor.

 For news of postponements, cancellations, or closures from our campus community, please contact those organizations directly.